-Wellcare's Medical Director or other health care professional, with appropriate clinical expertise in treating the member's condition or disease, will review all potential adverse determinations and make a decision in accordance with currently accepted medical or health care practices, taking into account special circumstances of each case that may require deviation from NCD, LCD, nationally recognized criteria, or other standards mentioned above.
-Wellcare's Clinical Policies are posted at www.wellcare.com/NE.
+Wellcare's Medical Director or other health care professional, with appropriate clinical expertise in treating the member's condition or disease, will review all potential adverse determinations and make a decision in accordance with currently accepted medical or health care practices, taking into account special circumstances of each case.
+Wellcare's Clinical Policies are posted at www.wellcareNE.com.
 Providers may obtain the criteria used to make a specific adverse determination by contacting the Medical Management department at 1-833-542-0693 for non-duals/C-SNP plans and 1-833-853-0864 duals/D-SNP plans.
 Providers have the opportunity to discuss any adverse decisions with a Wellcare physician or other appropriate reviewer at the time of an adverse determination.
 The Medical Director may be contacted by calling Wellcare at 1-833-542-0693 for non-duals/C-SNP plans and 1-833-853-0864 duals/D-SNP plans and asking for the Medical Director.
 A Wellcare Care Manager may also coordinate communication between the Medical Director and the requesting provider.